Boeing AH-64 Apache: Israel

 In the 2010s, the IAF pursued upgrades to its AH-64A fleet as new AH-64D orders had been blocked.
 In June 2010, Israel decided not to upgrade all AH-64As to AH-64Ds due to funding constraints and lack of U.S. cooperation.
 In December 2010, the IAF was examining the adoption of a new missile system as a cheaper and lightweight complement to the Hellfire missile, either the American Hydra 70 or the Canadian CRV7.
 By 2013, IAF AH-64As were receiving a comprehensive upgrade of their avionics and electrical systems.
 The AH-64As are being upgraded to the AH-64Ai configuration, which is near the AH-64D standard.
 IAF Apaches can carry Spike anti-tank missiles instead of the Hellfire.
 The latest AH-64D-I integrates Israeli systems such as Elta communications suite, Elbit mission management system, Rafael Combat Net system and Elisra self-protection suite.

 IAF AH-64s occasionally saw use in the air-to-air role.
-The first operational air-to-air kill took place on 24 May 2001, when an IAF shot down a Lebanese civilian Cessna 152 aircraft.
+The first operational air-to-air kill took place on 24 May 2001, and notably against a manned aircraft, when an IAF Apache of the 127 Squadron used a Hellfire Missile to shoot down a Lebanese civilian Cessna 152 aircraft.
 Israeli and Lebanese officials presented differing versions: Lebanon said Israel first intercepted the aircraft over Lebanese airspace and its pilot, flying without his instructor, mistakenly entered Israeli airspace, while Israel says the aircraft was already in Israeli airspace when it was intercepted and repeatedly refused to answer or comply with air traffic control (ATC) warnings.
 The second air-to-air kill occurred on 10 February 2018, after an Iranian UAV entered Israeli airspace from Syria, an AH-64 destroyed it with a missile.